 Why Choose Amazon Cloud?

 In the cloud industry, Amazon Cloud is known for its reliability and uptime.
-Many of its data center locations have almost 100% uptime.
+Many of its data center locations have almost 100 percent uptime.
 This means websites hosted on Amazon will almost never go down.
 Amazon Web Services (AWS) is perhaps the most popular cloud hosting provider today.

 Facebook, the social media giant home to profiles of more than 2 billion people, hosts the bulk of its business infrastructure on Amazon Web Services, which should give you an idea of the robustness of Amazon’s cloud service.